-if you are short on time and still want to enjoy homemade bread from scratch, slow cooker no knead bread is a great solution.
+If you are short on time and still want to enjoy homemade bread from scratch, slow cooker no knead bread is a great solution.
 This delicious rustic loaf can be yours with only minutes of prep!

 What is no-knead bread